datatrail-jhu/00_intro/scripts/10_datacamp_script.md

 The code you write will then execute, or be carried out in the R CONSOLE in the bottom right-hand corner of the screen.

 In order to run a line of code, you can first highlight the line you want to run.
 You then click on 'Run Code.'
 This will send the code to the console to execute.
 In this example, you will see that R acts as a calculator.
-When you run the code '3 + 4' in the R Console, you get back that the answer is '7.'
+When you run the code '3 plus 4' in the R Console, you get back that the answer is '7.'

 Once you've completed the task asked of you in the instructions section and clicked 'Run Code' to test your answer, you can then click 'Submit Answer.'